ukwa/ukwa-documentation/content/how-ukwa-works/management/ops/001_crawling.md

     docker stack rm fc_crawl

-Or for the domain crawl:
+or for the domain crawl:

     docker stack rm dc_crawl